harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 Here's a summary of how Harness deploys new ASG versions:

 1. First deployment:
-   1. Harness takes the launch template and ASG configuration files you provides and creates a new ASG and its instances in your AWS account and region.
+   1. Harness takes the launch template and ASG configuration files you provide and creates a new ASG and its instances in your AWS account and region.
 2. Subsequent deployments:
    1. Harness creates a new version of the launch template.
    2. Harness uses the new version to update the ASG.
-For example, if you increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will update the ASG.
+For example, if you increased the desired capacity (`desiredCapacity`) for the ASG in your ASG configuration file, Harness will create a new version of the ASG with the new desired capacity.
-   3. Instance refresh is triggered.
+   3. Instance refresh is triggered (a rolling replacement of all or some instances in the new Auto Scaling groups version).

 </details>